 For me, time is a nebulous thing and “telling time” is an arbitrary labeling system designed to make it possible for us to discuss this nebulous thing and how late I am.
 It’s useful, but not really intuitive.

 Which makes this whole “Spring ahead, fall back” aphorism completely useless to me.
-I never know which way to adjust the clock.
+When it comes time for Daylight Savings or even daylight losing, I never know which way to adjust the clock.

 “Spring ahead”, so I’m “ahead of time” which means I’m early.
 Phew, I’m not late.
 I have extra time.
-So that means to “spring ahead” should give me more time, so I get another hour… oh crap what does “get another hour” mean?
+So that means to “spring ahead” should give me more time, right?
+And it’s “Daylight Savings”, so I get another hour… oh crap what does “get another hour” mean?

 Okay, let’s try again.